rcos/observatory-new/README.md

 $ cargo run
 ```

-## Docs
+## Documentation
-The code is documented using in-code doc comments.
+The code is primarily documented using in-code doc comments.
 This can be viewed either by browsing the source or in a web browser with.
 ```
 $ cargo doc --open